CSE-498-011-SP21/fault-tolerance/README.md

 A sample configuration file is provided in test/.
 The libfabric provider may be either 'verbs' or 'sockets', and will default to 'sockets' if not specified.
 A specific server address can optionally be provided in the case where the desired NIC address does not match the server name.
 If a server is only a backup and not a primary for any keys, but needs a specific address, it can be specified under servers with no minKey or maxKey.
 ```
 {
+  "serverPort": 8080,                <-- optional port to use for server-server communication
+  "clientPort": 8081,                <-- optional port to use for client-server discovery communication
   "provider": "verbs",
   "servers": [
     {